discos/suricate/docs/monitor.rst

    {
      'units': 'radians', 'timestamp': '2019-12-18 12:52:04.206445',
-     'description': 'raw azimuth (encoder value), without any correction', 'value': '0.602314332058', 'error': ''
+     'description': 'raw azimuth (encoder value), without any correction', 'value': '0.602314332058', 'error': '', 'timer': '2.0' }

-   }
+The format is the same as you see in previous chapter: ``SYSTEM/Component/name``.

-As you can see, to get a parameter you use a key made by the component name (``ANTENNA/Boss``) and the parameter name (``rawAzimuth``): ``ANTENNA/Boss/rawAzimuth``.
-The result of the request contains the value of the property, its units, description and timestamp.
+The result of the request contains the attribute value, its units, description, timer and timestamp.
 In case of error there is an error message, and the ``value`` is an empty string:

 .. code-block:: python